MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/World.md

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.

 ### **getAllPlayers**
 `
 getAllPlayers(): Player[]
 `

+Returns an array of all active players within the world.

 #### **Returns** [*Player*](Player.md)[]